 - These trail work sessions are a great opportunity to earn a Massanutten trail pass (8 work hours get you a season pass), help develop and maintain the trail system on the Western Slope, and meet fellow trail lovers.

-- This spring, we will be clearing the corridor for a new trail by the Pond.
+- This spring, we will be working a reroute that will provide a nicer alternative (climb) to access last year’s project “Lairds Nose” trail.
 The gate by the Horse stalls will also be open for folks to drive to the Pond.
 Feel free to ride your bike in as well.
 SVBC will supply tools and drinks.
 Bring gloves and good trail work attire.

-- If you are running late look for the Red Truck by the Pond and follow flags around left side of pond for a 1/2 mile to site location.
+- If you are running late look for vehicles in the field above the Pond and follow path through the field and up the trail for 1/2 mile to the tool pile.

 For more info on trail work days contact Thomas Jenkins: tj (at) shenandoahbicycle (dot) com, 540-236-2001.